Richard Carleton, one of Australia’s best known journalists, has died, aged 63.

 Carleton was attending a media conference at the Beaconsfield mine in Tasmania.
 Following a question to mine manager Matthew Gill, Carleton walked away and collapsed.
 He died shortly afterwards.
 Channel 9 tonight broadcast Carleton’s last report on the man-made causes of the mining disaster.

 Carleton’s is one of the faces in the famous Dismissal picture of Gough Whitlam on the steps of Old Parliament House on November 11, 1975.

 Film of the scene on the Parliament House steps following Whitlam’s dismissal show Carleton rolling his eyes as Whitlam describes Fraser as “Kerr’s cur”.

 Carleton is also remembered for his confrontation with Bob Hawke on February 3, 1983.
 In a dramatic day, Hawke replaced Bill Hayden as ALP leader and the Liberal Prime Minister, Malcolm Fraser, called a snap election.
 Carleton asked Hawke how it felt to have “blood on his hands”.
 A month later, Hawke led his party into government.

-- Listen to Richard Carleton from 30 years ago.
-In February 1976, in the aftermath of the Dismissal, he addressed a seminar for the Victorian Association of Social Studies Teachers on politics and the media.
+- February 1976: Listen to Richard Carleton from 30 years ago.
+In the aftermath of the Dismissal, he addressed a seminar for the Victorian Association of Social Studies Teachers on politics and the media.